 The occupational expertise of assessors is one of the key factors underpinning valid and reliable assessment.
-The CLTH Lead Coach is the Assessor for the purpose of these qualifications and will have responsibility for making assessment decisions.
+The CLTH Lead Coach, or an alternative suitably qualified and trained person is the Assessor for the purpose of these qualifications and will have responsibility for making assessment decisions.